John W. Morse

 Some might not want to admit that their childhood aspirations didn’t include taking to the mound to pitch in the game.
 But John wasn’t your ordinary kid; and he’s not your ordinary lawyer.
 For when the name of the game is “practicing” law, John’s been practicing law since he was 5 years old – more intrigued by the concept of closing the big deal than closing the big game.

-Playing for real now, John specializes in representing clients in the areas of real estate, finance, loan restructuring, and workouts, as well as representing many closely held businesses.
+Playing for real now, John specializes in representing clients in the areas of real estate, finance, loan restructuring, and workouts, as well as representing closely held businesses and professional athletes in general corporate matters.
 In his real estate practice, John works with clients on the acquisition, disposition, financing, leasing, management, and construction of hotel, industrial, multi-family, office, and retail properties and developments throughout the country.
-He also has experience representing producers and operators with respect to oil and gas related issues.
 As part of his finance practice, John represents lenders and borrowers on a regional and national basis in the negotiation, structuring and documentation of secured and unsecured credit facilities, including, asset-based financing, real estate and construction financing, private equity, syndications, participations, and mezzanine credit facilities, as well as the restructuring and workout of distressed or nonperforming loans.

 John’s zeal for understanding the businesses and cultures of his clients carries over into one of his other great loves—-TRAVEL.
 “I have been fortunate to travel extensively and whether I am traveling abroad or simply camping with friends in the U.S. national parks, I try to appreciate and learn about the culture of where I am.”
 In addition to travel, John enjoys spending quality time with family and friends, the performing arts, Chicago sporting events, and golf.